MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/verify-selenium-tools.md

 ---
-description: Information about GPG signing for Selenium Tools for Microsoft Edge releases.
+description: Information about verifying the GPG signature for Selenium Tools for Microsoft Edge releases.
-title: Selenium Tools Release Signing
+title: Verifying downloads of Selenium Tools for Microsoft Edge
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 01/22/2021